Ascaric: Retaliation against the Bructeri

 Having made an example of the two war leaders, Constantine judged that it was not enough of an object lesson.
 In addition, "so that the enemy should not merely grieve over the punishment of their kings," he determined to conduct a punitive raid on the Bructeri, presumably the tribe of the two leaders.
 The Romans viewed them as important kings of the Franks.
 They were probably not that, as the term Francia comprised all the tribes on the right bank of the Rhine.
 They had undoubtedly followed the Frankish custom of proposing an expedition, which the subsequent action of the Romans supports, and therefore their status could have been any of respect and import.
 As war chiefs, they were commanders of the expedition.
 Constantine was going to hold responsible all the villages that had supported the expedition.

-The Bructeri were located in the vicinity Wuppertal, opposite the site of the future Düsseldorf, not far downstream from the Frankish city of Cologne, later the capital city of the Ripuarian Franks.
+The Bructeri were located in the vicinity of Wuppertal, opposite the site of the future Düsseldorf, not far downstream from the Frankish city of Cologne, later the capital city of the Ripuarian Franks.
 They were relative newcomers to the area, having been allowed to settle there from further downstream by the Ubii.
 Constantine struck the Bructeri in 308 by surprise to prevent them from escaping through the woods and marshes.
 He killed or captured the target population with their herds and burned several villages.
 He then made a selection:"The adults who were captured, those whose untrustworthiness made them unfit for military service and whose ferocity for slavery, were given over to the amphitheater for punishment, and their great numbers wore out the raging beasts."

 He did not depopulate the tribe or the region, as they remained to participate in subsequent historical events, nor did he subject them.
 The limits of the empire remained the Rhine river.
 Moreover, the Panegyric implies that, not only were Franks serving in the Roman military, but that Frankish prisoners of war might be given that option as well.